halbritter-lab/kidney-genetics/analyses/02_Literature/README.md

 # 02. Kidney-Genetics Analysis: Literature

 This repository contains an R script for analyzing kidney genetics literature.
 The script downloads and processes data from various publications, and generates a summary of the analyzed genes.
+We assesed the publications using following search query:
+        (1)	"Kidney"[Mesh] OR "Kidney Diseases"[Mesh] OR kidney OR renal
+	AND (2)	"Genetic Structures"[Mesh] OR "Genes"[Mesh] OR genetic test OR gene panel OR gene panels OR multigene panel OR multigene panels OR targeted panel*

 ## Prerequisites